hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-grpc.md

 ## gRPC Drawbacks

-One drawback is that Protobuf (Protocol buffers), a core part of gRPC, only supports code generated in 9 languages: Kotlin, Python, C++, Ruby, Java, C#, Go, Objective-C, and Dart.
+One drawback is that Protobuf (Protocol buffers), a core part of gRPC, only supports code generated in 11 languages: C#/.NET, C++, Dart, Go, Java, Kotlin, Node, Objective-C, PHP, Python and Ruby.

 Another drawback is that gRPC uses Protobuf to exchange data.
 As a result, the messages are not human readable.
 Reading and inspecting data requires extra steps and tools.